 Splits - The division of event participants into separate groups to enhance competition based on such factors as iRating.
 Splits are created when more than the maximum number of participants wish to participate in a single event. iRacing runs identical events in parallel and distributes participants between the parallel sessions to optimize competition.
-[See Race Splits, Section 6.5.].
+(See Race Splits, Section 6.5.).

 Spotter - A team member who watches an event and is able to assist a driver by giving information as to what is going on around their vehicle or elsewhere on the track.
-An option exists that allows Members to freely join a driver as a Spotter.
+An option exists that allows Members to freely join a driver as a Spotter. iRacing also includes a default spotter who can automatically assist you.

 Standing Start - A method for starting a race event where the gridded cars wait and watch for the green flag to be thrown to officially start the race.
 This format is most often used in Road racing.
-(See Starting, Section 6.8.).
+[See Starting, Section 6.8.].